FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/syscalls/object_get_property.md

 triggering this debug trap.
 Exception handlers can use this property to query the dynamic loader's state.

-When the dynamic loader issues the debug trap, it sets the value of the `r_brk_on_load` member on the `r_debug` struct exposed by the dynamic loader.
-The address of this struct can be obtained by the `ZX_PROP_PROCESS_DEBUG_ADDR` property.
+When the dynamic loader issues the debug trap, it also sets the value of `ZX_PROP_PROCESS_BREAK_ON_LOAD` to the address of the debug trap, so that a debugger could compare the value with the address of the exception to determine whether the debug trap was triggered by the dynamic loader.

 Any non-zero value is considered to activate this feature.
 Setting this property to zero will disable it.
+A debugger could also use this property to detect whether there's already another debugger attached to the same process.

 Note: Depending on the architecture, the address reported by the exception might be different that the one reported by this property.
 For example, an x64 platform reports